KallePettersson/katacoda-scenarios/repeat-executable-tutorial/implementation.md

 }
 </pre>

-Now the implementation file is compleated, lets continue by creating a Makefile!
+Lets continue by creating a Makefile!